 - E-invoicing legislation gives an official-source overview of EU and Dutch rules.

-Dutch-market context for international suppliers
+Dutch-market context

 If you supply goods or services to a Dutch central-government buyer, Logius states that electronic invoicing is required.
 That is different from saying that every Dutch B2B invoice must use Peppol or that Directive 2014/55/EU is a general EU-wide B2B mandate.
-For private-sector Dutch customers, requirements are usually contractual, operational or software-driven.